The drinking straw was patented this day

 It's also the Footsie 100's birthday

 On this day in 1984, the FTSE 100 share index, a compilation of the 100 top companies listed on the London Stock Exchange, started trading, with a value of 1000, and the aim of establishing the overall performance of stocks and shares in London.
-Today, it's worth seven times that amount, and barely a quarter of the companies originally listed still make the cut.
+Today, it's worth seven times that amount, and few of the companies originally listed still make the cut.

 Before the FTSE 100, investors relied on an index called the FT 30, which many consider still a better index of how British businesses are actually doing.
 Why?
 Because like financial institutions the world over, the FTSE 100 is globalised.
 What it measures is lightning-fast trades between computer systems, of shares in businesses often with only the most token foothold in the UK, rather than things being bought, sold, or (heaven forfend) made.